-5.2 Results from USGS Continuous Recorders (2015)
+5.2 Results from USGS Continuous Recorders (2017)

-All current (2015) and historical data gathered at the three USGS continuous recording conductivity gages located at Harbour Heights (02297460), Peace River Heights (02297350), and the Peace River at Platt (02297345), as well as historical information for the stage level gage near Boca Grande (2293332), are contained in the appropriate data sets summarized in Table 1.6 (see Section 1).
+All current (2017) and historical data gathered at the three USGS continuous recording conductivity gages located at Harbour Heights (02297460), Peace River Heights (02297350), and the Peace River at Platt (02297345), as well as historical information for the stage level gage near Boca Grande (2293332), are contained in the appropriate data sets summarized in Table 1.6 (see Section 1).

-Gage height, as well as surface and bottom conductivity and temperature readings collected in 2015 at 15-minute intervals at Harbour Heights on the Peace River (USGS Station 02297460, RK 15.5) are presented in Figures 5.9 through 5.11.
-Similar plots are shown in Figures 5.12 through 5.14 for the continuous gage at Peace River Heights on the Peace River (USGS Station

-02297350, River Kilometer 26.7), and for the gage at the Facility (USGS Station 02297345, River Kilometer 29.8) in Figures 5.15 through 5.17.
+Gage height, as well as surface and bottom conductivity readings collected in 2017 at 15-minute intervals, and displayed as daily averages, at Harbour Heights on the Peace River (USGS Station 02297460, RK 15.5) are presented in Figure 5.6.
+Similar plots are shown in Figures 5.7 and 5.8, respectively, for the continuous gage at Peace River Heights on the Peace River (USGS Station 02297350, River Kilometer 26.7), and for the gage at the Facility intake structure (USGS Station 02297345, River Kilometer 29.8).
 These graphics are summarized in Table 5.4.

 The magnitude and duration of influence by low freshwater inflows from the Peace River watershed on the upstream movement of higher salinity harbor waters are clearly evident by the surface and bottom conductivities observed at the Harbour Heights (RK 15.5), Peace River Heights (RK 26.7), and Platt (RK 29.8) USGS gages.
-Conductivities at the more upstream Peace River Heights recording gage indicate the extent and duration of the upstream movement of higher conductivity harbor waters during 2015.
-Higher conductivity harbor water (5,000-15,000 uS/cm) extended upstream into the characteristically freshwater reach of the lower river at Peace River Heights during May and June of 2015.
-During the very wet 2003-2005 time interval, conductivities at the Peace River Heights gage exceeded 1,000 uS/cm for only a few days each year.
-High conductivity water (1,000-2,000 uS/cm) rarely reached the Facility intake during 2015 (Figures 5.16 and 5.17).
+During the 2017 the Harbour Heights USGS gage went offline 3 times from April 8th to June 6th, July 2nd to August 9th, and October 10th to December 22nd.
+Conductivities at the more upstream Peace River Heights recording gage indicate the extent and duration of the upstream movement of higher conductivity harbor waters during 2017.
+Higher conductivity harbor water (1,000-2,000 uS/cm) extended upstream into the characteristically freshwater reach of the lower river at Peace River Heights during January and May of 2017 (Figure 5.8).